GaloisInc/saw-training/GettingStarted.rst

 This tutorial is written for programmers who know C, but who do not necessarily have any experience with formal verification.
-Deep knowledge of C, such as being able to identify undefined behavior at a glance, is not required.
+Deep knowledge of C is not required, but familiarity with pointers and the concept of undefined behavior are assumed.
+It is not necessary to be able to identify undefined behavior on sight.

 Notation